Jordan Poole

-Jordan Anthony Poole (born June 19, 1999) is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
-He attended Rufus King High School in Milwaukee and La Lumiere School in La Porte, Indiana.
-He was a 2016 first team All-Wisconsin selection as a junior and a member of the 2017 Dick's National High School Championship winner as a senior.
-Poole then played college basketball for the Michigan Wolverines.
+Jordan Anthony Poole (born June 19, 1999) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
+He played college basketball for the Michigan Wolverines.
 At Michigan, he was a member of the 2017–18 team that won the 2018 Big Ten tournament and advanced to that season's national championship game.

-Nicknamed "Poole Party", Poole spent two seasons as a two-way player of the Warriors organization before becoming an integral part of the NBA team’s rotation starting in 2021.
-He led the NBA in free throw percentage for the 2021–22 NBA season and went on to win an NBA championship with the Warriors the same season.
+Nicknamed "Poole Party", Poole was drafted by the Golden State Warriors in the first round of the 2019 NBA draft.
+He received assignments for two seasons in the G-League before becoming an integral part of the Warriors rotation starting in 2021.
+He led the NBA in free throw percentage for the 2021–22 NBA season and won an NBA championship with the Warriors the same season.
+After four seasons with the Warriors, Poole was traded to the Washington Wizards in 2023.